 Drug testing has been a popular workplace practice since the infancy of background screening.
 Today, most companies conduct some form of pre-employment drug testing before new hires can begin work.
 Some organizations also conduct post-hire testing due to reasonable suspicion, workplace accidents, and more.

 Since states began passing legislation that allows medical and recreational marijuana use, more unregulated companies have started conducting random drug screening.
-Thanks, in part, to growing networks of drug testing facilities and better employer access, random drug and alcohol screens can be an inexpensive and useful tool for preventing drug abuse and misuse, accidents, and unsafe conditions in your workplace.
+Thanks, in part, to growing networks of drug testing facilities and better employer access, random drug and alcohol screens, similar to this 11 panel drug test, can be an inexpensive and useful tool for preventing drug abuse and misuse, accidents, and unsafe conditions in your workplace.

 States and jurisdictions have varying regulations regarding random drug and alcohol testing, so be sure to consult your legal department when considering implementing a program.
-Here are some other best practices to consider when creating and implementing a random drug and alcohol testing program in your organization.
+Here are some other best practices to consider when creating and implementing random workplace drug testing and alcohol testing programs in your organization.

 1. Create a comprehensive policy and procedure (P&P) that follows legal regulations